billycao/venmo-to-lunch-money/README.md

 3. Start venmo-to-lunch-money.
 ```
-cd venmo-to-lunch-money
 npm install
+npm build
 npm start
 ```

-4. Send emails to `nobody@myself.my-server.com`.
+4. Send emails to `nobody@localhost`.

-Where "myself.my-server.com" is your mail server (you may need to set up MX records).
+Where "localhost" is the host at which venmo-to-lunch-money is running. (you may need to set up MX records)

 ## Configuration

 Additonal configuration settings like notes on transactions, currency, etc. can be found in `config/default.yml`.
-System regexes and selectors for email parsing can also be found there, so if Venmo changes their email format and something breaks, that would be the first place to look.
+Regexes and selectors for email parsing can also be found there, so if Venmo changes their email format and something breaks, that would be the first place to look.